PERMITS ISSUED

 Erecting, moving, adding to, or structurally altering a building within the Village limits requires a building permit from the New Mexico Construction Industries Division (CID).
 Some site modifications may also require a CID permit.
 For clarification as to which projects require a building permit call CID directly at 505-476-4700.

-The applicant then takes the approved application to CID in order to secure a state building permit.
+Once approved, the Village building permit application may be taken to CID to apply for a state building permit.

 Conditional Use Permit

-Conditional uses vary by zoning districts see the (Village Code for specific uses) and require approval of the Planning and Zoning Commission.
+Conditional uses vary by zoning districts (see the Village Code) and require approval of the Planning and Zoning Commission.
 A conditional use permit may be permanent or renewable.
 The application process for a conditional use requires public notification and evaluation by the Commission as to how the proposed use will affect the neighborhood, the neighbors, and the surrounding environment.
-Applications for specific conditional use permits may require additional information, procedures, and forms (for example, Short-term Occupancy Rentals, Wireless Telecommunications Facilities, Alternative Energy Systems, Recreational Vehicle Parks).
+Applications for specific conditional use permits may require additional information, procedures, and forms (for example, Short-term Occupancy Rentals, Wireless Telecommunications Facilities and Alternative Energy Systems).

 Home Occupation Permit